Secure Deployment Guide for Citrix Cloud Government

 When Citrix software updates are available, the Cloud Connector will self-manage.
 Do not disable reboots or put other restrictions on the Cloud Connector.
 These actions prevent the Cloud Connector from updating itself when there is a critical update.

 The customer is not required to take any other action to react to security issues.
-The Cloud Connector automatically applies any security fixes.
+The Cloud Connector automatically applies any security fixes and updates for Citrix software.

 Guidance for handling compromised accounts